 Do you know all of the steps involved to bring your Thanksgiving dinner from the farm to your fork?
 It’s a grand and complex system with multiple players involved, sometimes more than once.
 There’s the farmer, the processor, the consumer, and then the transportation providers which connect it all.

-Each step plays a vital part in the process.
+Each step plays a vital part in the process of shipping food and beverages.
 Additionally, having visibility into the system and finding improvements is vital.
 The end consumer deserves to know that their food is fresh when being purchased.
 Providing this guarantee requires work from everyone involved, starting with the farmer.

 Practically all food is going to start at some kind of farm.
 There are countless rules and regulations in place to ensure that farmers are producing their food safely.
 Also, along with the rules, are new methods and technology that allow farmers to produce fresher food and get it all out to the next steps sooner.